 With a strong interest in the academic study of health and movement, Sarah completed her Bachelor of Clinic Exercise Physiology at QUT, becoming an Accredited Exercise Physiologist with Exercise and Sport Science Australia (ESSA).

 During her studies she completed units focusing on areas such as Functional Anatomy, Exercise Psychology, Exercise Physiology, Exercise and Sports Nutrition's, Motor Control, Biomechanics, Resistance Training and Sports Injury Prevention & Rehabilitation.
-She now runs strength and flexibility classes for ballet dancers.

 After 17 years of ballet, Sarah discovered a new love in the world of dance!
 She was introduced to a starter Latin dance class at Rio Rythmics, in the wonderful West End area of Brisbane.
 Discovering the range of Latin Dance styles and distinctive music captivated Sarah, who immersed herself in learning a variety of styles including Brazilian Zouk, Salsa, Bachata, Samba de Gafieira, Samba no Pe, Bolero, Tango, Forró and Merengue.